xingran815/weather_model_continue_dev/README.md

 Data Exploration
 ------------
 The given Dataset from Australia has 23 different columns and contains 145460 data entrys.
-The target column is RainTomorrow, which is a binary variable (true/false).
-The target is unevenly distibuted (lot less rainy days).
+The target column is RainTomorrow, which is a Boolean.
+The target is unevenly distibuted (fewer rainy days).
 The Data for today contains information about the date, the city, temperature, humidity, pressure, wind, clouds, sunshine and rain.
 Most variables are numeric.
-Categorical values are the location , wind related values (e.g. wind direction) and if it rains today (true/false).
+Categorical values are the location , wind related values (e.g. wind direction).
+Rains today is a boolean.
 The dataset contains measurements from 49 citys/places.

 Missing values in %